mailcow/mailcow-dockerized-docs/docs/u_e-exchange-onprem.md

 1. Add the domain to your mailcow
 2. [Add your personalized Exchange Host address as relayhost](/firststeps-relayhost)
 3. Add your personalized Exchange Host address as forwarding host to unconditionally accepted all relayed mails from Exchange.
+(Admin > Configuration & Details > Configuration Dropdown > Forwarding Hosts)
 4. Go to the domain settings and select the newly added host on the `Sender-dependent transports` dropdown.
 Enable relaying by ticking the `Relay this domain`, `Relay all recipients` and the `Relay non-existing mailboxes only.` checkboxes

 !!! info